-The vermiculite mined at Libby contains amphibole asbestos, with a characteristic composition including tremolite, actinolite, richterite, and winchite-referred to here as Libby asbestos (LA).
-The raw ore was estimated to contain up to 26% LA [21].
-For most of the mine's operation, LA was considered a byproduct of little or no value and was not used commercially.
-Nevertheless, the mining and processing of LA-contaminated vermiculite resulted in the contamination of many areas in and around Libby with LA.
+The vermiculite mined at Libby contains amphibole asbestos, with a characteristic composition including tremolite, actinolite, richterite, and winchite-Libby asbestos.
+The raw ore was estimated to contain up to 26% Libby asbestos [21].
+For most of the mine's operation, Libby asbestos was considered a byproduct of little or no value and was not used commercially.
+Nevertheless, the mining and processing of Libby asbestos -contaminated vermiculite resulted in the contamination of many areas in and around Libby with Libby asbestos.